pc-john/vkperf/ListOfTests.md

 	indirectIndexedBufferPtr->firstInstance = 0;
 ```

-The VkDrawIndexedIndirectCommand structure is processed by a single vkCmdDrawIndirect() call:
+The VkDrawIndexedIndirectCommand structure is processed by a single vkCmdDrawIndexedIndirect() call:

 ```c++
 vkCmdDrawIndexedIndirect(